websight-io/docs/docs/guides/authoring/howlite/page-section/index.md

 ## Usage

-Page Section component can only be added directly to the Main Content parsys.
+The Page Section component can only be added directly to the Main Content parsys.
 It renders a __section__ html tag with a top & bottom padding.

 If you drag & drop a single Page Section to the page, you will see a default placeholder.